NimaFathi/posepred/README.md

 ```
 ![img](https://www.mlflow.org/docs/latest/_images/tutorial-compare.png)

-## Preprocessing
+# Preprocessing
 We need to create clean static file to enhance dataloader and speed-up other parts.
-To fulfill mentioned purpose You should run preprocessing api called `preprocess.py` like below:
+To fulfill mentioned purpose, put the data in DATASET_PATH and run preprocessing api called `preprocess.py` like below:

 Example:
 ```bash